MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 	 ich wohne
 	 Sie Wohnen
 	 Wo wohnst du - where do you live ?
++ ?
+Sie Wohnt, Wohnst du

+#lebt_vs_wohnt
+> "Lebt" tends to mean live in the sense of "being alive" and  Wohnt mean live in the sense of "where one live" or "reside" (cư trú)

 ### What is Your Dream ?
 Träume - dream